 Do not use petroleum based grease as this will damage the pivot point in the plastic key and it will split over time.
 It also gradually evaporates oils that can enter the contacts.

-Finally, after fitting the keyboard assembly into the Synthesizer and reconnecting the flat cable, place some insulation tape on the metal base under the flexible PCB where it touches the metalwork.
+Finally, after placing the keyboard assembly into the Synthesizer, place some insulation tape on the metal base under the flexible PCB where it touches the metalwork.
 Do not use adhesive to attach the flexible PCB to the base, it needs to be allowed to move freely.
 The flat cable is fragile, take great care with installation as it is irreplaceable, however we do have a solution for replacing it if needed but involves confident electronics skills.

 The insulation layer on the top surface of the flexible PCB is only a few microns thick and it’s not guaranteed to prevent short circuits of the keyboard scan chip if touching metal surface.
 On future flexible PCBs, version 03 onwards, this will be addressed by making them shorter.